-As the pandemic and series of lockdowns happening across the country, non-essential travel is being discouraged.
-Indeed a tough but necessary measure.
-Let’s all stay home and use this extra time to reevaluate our priorities and explore new interests.
-While at it, it doesn’t have to be boring.
+Non-essential travel is being discouraged across the country as a result of the pandemic and a series of lockdowns.
+A difficult yet essential measure.
+Let’s all remain at home and use this extra time to reevaluate our priorities and discover new interests.
+It doesn’t have to be dull while you’re at it.
 Here are 5 more activities that you can do online for free to make the most out of your home quarantine.

-If you have not read the PART 1 of our Lockdown Activities series here’s the link.
+If you have not read PART 1 of our Lockdown Activities series here’s the link.

 #1 Take An Online Course